synerminds/synerminds.github.io/_posts/2016-02-08-terminal-commands.md

 meta:   August 02, 2016
 author: Camilo Martinez
 ---

-Under multiple platforms the Operating System has the GUIs (graphical user interfaces), where you can as a user point, click and drag on multiple components of the OS, which makes the user experience extremely easy and friendly.
+Nowadays, most Operating Systems (OS) include a Graphical User Interface (GUI), where users can point, click and drag on multiple components of the GUI, which makes it much easier for users to interact with the OS."

-The traditional Unix environment are based into CLI (command line interface), where you as a user have the necessity to type commands to tell the computer what to do.
+Traditional Unix environments are based into CLI (command line interface), where you as a user have the necessity to type commands to tell the computer what to do.
 Believe it or not, that is faster and more powerful to handle the Operating System.

-So, with the review made before, please join us reading this post which has the purpose to give you an introduction to use the fantastic world of CLI (command line interface).
+Having said that, the purpose of this post is to give you an introduction to the CLI (command line interface).

 ## Basic Concepts related to the CLI: